chevron_left Health risks

 • Apply DEET to exposed skin.

 You can get vaccinated against tick-borne encephalitis.
-Whether this is necessary depends on where you are going, how long you are going, and what you will be doing.
-Therefore, ask if a vaccination is necessary for your trip during your visit to one of our Travel Clinics.
+Whether this is necessary depends on where you go on your business trip, how long you are going, and what you will be doing.
+If you do get a tick bite, always remove it immediately to minimize the risk of infection.

 More information